 Consult a professional

-As lawmakers consider major retirement reform on Capitol Hill, and with it the potential demise of the stretch IRA, those in the wealth transfer zone may wish to connect with their financial professional, estate planning attorney, or tax professional to determine which alternative estate planning tools may be best suited to help them meet their financial goals.
-(Need financial advice?
-Contact us)
+With the demise of the stretch IRA and other retirement rule changes, those in the wealth transfer zone may wish to connect with their financial professional, estate planning attorney, or tax professional to determine which alternative estate planning tools may be best suited to help them meet their financial goals.
+(Need financial advice?)